robtweed/ewd-feder8/README.md

 ## ewd-feder8

-This is a special module that extends ewd-xpress to create a federation platform for HTTP/REST services
+This is a special module that extends QEWD to create a federation platform for HTTP/REST services

 For more information on ewd-feder8: